Subpoena Domestication · All 50 States

 Make your out-of-state subpoena actually enforceable

-A subpoena issued in one state has no automatic legal force on a recipient sitting in another state.
-Domestication is the procedural step that converts your originating subpoena into one that can be enforced where the recipient is — through either UIDDA or the destination state's older procedure.
+A subpoena issued in one state carries no automatic force on someone in another state.
+Domestication is the procedural step that converts your originating subpoena into one a court will enforce where the recipient is — and we run that step end to end.

-Most U.S. states have adopted the Uniform Interstate Depositions and Discovery Act (UIDDA) in some form.
-In a UIDDA state, you submit your originating subpoena to the destination clerk, who issues a corresponding in-state subpoena that's then served on the recipient.
-It's the cleaner, faster path.
+Most states have adopted the Uniform Interstate Depositions and Discovery Act (UIDDA).
+There, you submit your originating subpoena to the destination clerk, who issues a corresponding in-state subpoena that's then served — the cleaner, more predictable path.

-A handful of states use older non-UIDDA procedures requiring motion practice, commissions, or letters rogatory.
-Those workflows take longer and are more sensitive to local rule nuance.
-We handle both — and we tell you up front which procedure your destination jurisdiction uses, what filing fees apply, and what timing to expect, before any work runs.
+A handful of states still use older non-UIDDA procedures requiring motion practice, commissions, or letters rogatory.
+Those take longer and turn on local-rule nuance.
+We handle both, and we tell you up front which procedure your destination uses, what filing fees apply, and what timing to expect — before any work runs.

-End-to-end means we don't drop you mid-process.
-Document prep, filing with the proper clerk, issuance coordination, compliant service on the recipient, and the court-ready affidavit of service all happen under one roof.
-You get a single point of contact from intake through proof.
+End to end means we don't hand you off mid-process.
+Preparation, filing with the proper clerk, issuance coordination, compliant service, and the court-ready affidavit all happen under one roof, with a single point of contact from intake through proof.

 Subpoena Duces Tecum